pschaus/LINFO1121/source/part4/ex2.rst

 * Why not just use ``(int) bits`` (casting from long to int)?
 Hint: The reference book suggests that a good hash function should use all bits for its calculation.
 Why?
-* A double in Java is represented in 64 bits as :math:`(-1)^s \times 1,m \times 2^{(e - 1023)}`.
+* A double in Java is represented in 64 bits as :math:`(-1)^s \times m \times 2^{(e - 1023)}`.
 The first bit :math:`s` is the sign, the next 11 bits represent the exponent in binary form and the last 52 bits represent the mantissa (decimal part) in binary form.
 Do a positive decimal number and its opposite get different hash functions?

 .. answer::